-It can be hard to determine what condition is causing your pain without seeing a professional.
+It can be hard to determine what condition is causing your foot pain without seeing a professional.
 Symptoms alone can give a general idea on your diagnosis, but further testing is often required.
-To actually diagnose your foot pain, talk to your general practitioner.
+To get an accurate diagnosis of your foot pain, talk to your general practitioner.

 Plantar fasciitis can be diagnosed through a patient history, symptoms and clinical tests, but imaging may be recommended if confirming abnormalities or degradation.

 Imaging the bone will typically confirm a stress fracture diagnosis.
 A stress fracture can take 2-4 weeks to show on an x-ray, which can make the diagnosis more difficult than plantar fasciitis.
 A bone scan or MRI may be recommended when necessary to confirm a diagnosis.

 When comparing between plantar fasciitis and a stress fracture, the symptoms can provide a clear picture if it’s one or the other, but not in all cases.

 Causes for Plantar Fasciitis and Calcaneal stress fractures